Ulysses Doubleday (general): Civil War

 On January 23, 1862, Ulysses Doubleday was appointed a major and commander of the 4th New York Heavy Artillery.
 He became an aide-de-camp for his brother in August 1862.
 He was discharged on March 7, 1863.
 He returned to service as lieutenant colonel of the 3rd United States Colored Infantry Regiment, October 2, 1863.
 He was appointed to the command of the Artillery Brigade in the District of Florida, Department of the South, in April 1864.
 He resigned October 5, 1864 and was appointed colonel of the 45th United States Colored Infantry Regiment, October 8, 1864.
-He immediately took command of Brigade 2, Division 3, X Corps (Union Army), Army of the James and served in that office until December 3, 1864 except for October 29 - November 6.
-On December 3, 1864, Doubleday took command of Brigade 2, Division 2, XXV Corps (Union Army), Army of the James until May 18, 1865.
-He moved with this brigade, division and corps to the Department of Texas from June 13, 1865 until some date in July 1865.
+He immediately took command of the Second Brigade, Third Division, X Corps (Union Army), Army of the James and served in that office until December 3, 1864 except for October 29–November 6.
+On December 3, 1864, Doubleday took command of Second Brigade, Second Division, XXV Corps (Union Army), Army of the James until May 18, 1865.
+Doubleday's brigade was one of two brigades of United States Colored Troops that actively participated in surrounding Confederate forces at Appomattox Court House and was instrumental in the Union victory.
+Doubleday's brigade was attached to the First Division, 24th Corps between April 7 and April 9, 1865 and was present for the surrender of the Army of Northern Virginia.
+He relocated with his brigade to the Department of Texas from June 13, 1865 until some date in July 1865.
 He was discharged from the volunteers on September 12, 1865.